CarlosFdez/SpueBox/Readme.md

 Opus also needs to be available in your path.
 In Windows the [discord.py](https://github.com/Rapptz/discord.py) library I'm using already comes with opus included, but in Linux you have to install them. `sudo apt install libopus0` should do the job.

+- Make sure FFMpeg/Opus/pipenv are installed and ready to use
 - Clone/download the project, copy `config.py.example` to `config.py` and configure it
 - Open a terminal in the directory where you cloned/downloaded the repo
-- *Optional* - set up and run a virtual environment
-- `pip install -r requirements.txt`
+- `pyenv shell 3.6.3` # if applicable
+- `pipenv install`
-- `python main.py`
+- `pipenv run python main.py`

-### Python and Virtual env setup on Ubuntu
+### Python setup on Ubuntu
 These notes are mostly for myself, but to run on a linux machine you can do the following.
-Python 3 may already be on your system as `python3`, but I use pyenv.
+Python 3 may already be on your system as `python3`, but I use pyenv and pipenv.

 Some info is available in this askubuntu answer [here](https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get).